Chart Color Schemes

 Riverton - Shelley - Rossmoyne is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Riverton-Shelley-Rossmoyne has a high cultural diversity, with 39.3% of its population speaking a language other than English at home and 50.2% born overseas.
-Christianity is the main religion in Riverton-Shelley-Rossmoyne, comprising 44.3% of the population.
-Buddhism is notably overrepresented, making up 7.4% compared to 6.7% across Greater Perth.
+Riverton-Shelley-Rossmoyne has a high level of cultural diversity, with 39.3% of its population speaking a language other than English at home and 50.2% born overseas.
+Christianity is the dominant religion in Riverton-Shelley-Rossmoyne, comprising 44.3% of the population.
+However, Buddhism is notably overrepresented compared to Greater Perth, making up 7.4% of Riverton-Shelley-Rossmoyne's population.

 Frequently Asked Questions - Diversity